-Experts with credible reputations in varying pet professions don't share the same opinions and attitudes.
-Their philosophy around how and when to use crates can be radically different from each other.
+Experts with credible reputations in various pet professions do not share the same opinions and attitudes.
+Their philosophies regarding how and when to use crates can be radically different from one another.
 People, institutionally taught to advocate crating, tend to wholeheartedly promote its use.
 Indeed, it is one reason crating is such a widespread phenomenon.
-When pet owners ask, "How long is it acceptable to crate my dog every day?" it's not unusual for a pet specialist to respond that, 'eight-to-ten-hours for an adult dog is acceptable' and, in some cases, that's after they've been crated during the night.
+When pet owners ask, "How long is it acceptable to crate my dog every day?" it's not unusual for a pet specialist to respond that, 'eight-to-ten-hours for an adult dog is acceptable' and, in many cases, that's after they've been crated during the night.
 Eight to ten hours!